Post

 The German company at a forkroad for Chinese chipmaking

-Like no other company, Zeiss optics sits at the core of making the most advanced microchips in the world.
-Together with Dutch company ASLM, they are the crucial tool to make thin silicon wavers that later allow to calculate data.
+Like no other company, Zeiss sits at the core of making the most advanced microchips in the world.
+Together with Dutch company ASLM, they make the crucial tools to create thin silicon wavers that later allow to calculate data.